sixeyed/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 figlet
 ```

-You should get an error message like the fllowing.
+You should get an error message like the following.

 ```
 bash: figlet: command not found